Jacques Hébert: Clash with Robespierre, arrest, conviction, and execution

-After successfully attacking the Girondins, Hébert in the fall of 1793 continued to attack those whom he viewed as too moderate, including Georges Danton, Pierre Philippeaux, and Maximilien Robespierre, among others.
+After successfully attacking the Girondins, Hébert, in the fall of 1793, continued to attack those whom he viewed as too moderate, including Georges Danton, Pierre Philippeaux, and Maximilien Robespierre, among others.
 When Hébert accused Marie Antoinette during her trial of incest with her son, Robespierre called him a fool (imbécile) for his outrageous and unsubstantiated innuendos and lies.

 The government was exasperated and, with support from the Jacobins, finally decided to strike against the Hébertists on the night of 13 March 1794, despite the reluctance of Barère de Vieuzac, Collot d'Herbois, and Billaud-Varenne.
-The order was to arrest the leaders of the Hébertists; these included individuals in the War Ministry and others.
+The order was to arrest the leaders of the Hébertists, including individuals in the War Ministry and others.

 In the Revolutionary Tribunal, Hébert was treated very differently from Danton, more like a thief than a conspirator; his earlier frauds were brought to light and criticized.
 He was sentenced to death with his co-defendants on the third day of deliberations.
 Their execution by guillotine took place on 24 March 1794.
 Hébert fainted several times on the way to the guillotine and screamed hysterically when he was placed under the blade.
 Hébert's executioners reportedly amused the crowd by adjusting the guillotine so that its blade stopped inches above his neck, and it was only after the fourth time the lever (déclic) was pulled that he was actually beheaded.
 His corpse was disposed of in the Madeleine Cemetery.
-His widow was executed twenty days later on 13 April 1794, and her corpse was disposed of in the Errancis Cemetery.
+His widow was executed 20 days later on 13 April 1794, and her corpse was disposed of in the Errancis Cemetery.

 The importance of Hébert's execution was known by everyone involved in the revolution, including the Jacobins.
 Louis Antoine de Saint-Just, a prominent Jacobin leader, noted that following his execution, "the revolution is frozen", demonstrating how central Hébert and his followers, a large portion of sans-culottes, were to the longevity and success of the revolution.

 Influence

 It is difficult to ascertain the extent to which Hébert's publication Le Père Duchesne impacted the outcomes of political events between 1790 and 1794.
-Historians such as Jean-Paul Bertaud, Jeremy D. Popkin, and William J. Murray each investigated French Revolutionary press history and determined that while the newspapers and magazines that one read during the revolution may have influenced political leanings, the periodicals did not necessarily create those political leanings.
-One's class, for example, could be a significant determinant in directing and influencing one's political decisions.
+Historians such as Jean-Paul Bertaud, Jeremy D. Popkin, and William J. Murray each investigated the history of the French Revolutionary press and concluded that while the newspapers and magazines people read during the revolution may have influenced political leanings, the periodicals did not necessarily create those political leanings.
+One's class, for example, could be a significant determinant of one's political decisions.
 Therefore, Hébert's writings certainly influenced his audience to an often dramatic extent, but the sans-culottes were but one element in a complex political mix, meaning that it is difficult to determine in what ways his writing changed the political outcomes of the French Revolution.
 That being said, his wide readership and voice throughout the Revolution means that he was a significant public figure, and Le Père Duchesnes ability to influence the general population of France was indeed notable.